Brian Frederking, Ph.D.

 American Political Science Association

 United Nations Security Council, collective security, conflict resolution, foreign policy

-John Ikenberry, in the March/April 2008 issue of Foreign Affairs, recently included the following review of Frederking's book The United States and the Security Council: Collective Security since the Cold War:
+John Ikenberry, in the March/April 2008 issue of Foreign Affairs, included the following review of Frederking's book The United States and the Security Council: Collective Security since the Cold War: